How To Fight

 Fawkes

-Blog kitt decided around 13:45 on 24 May 2018 to publish this:"You know you aren't writing for those three people.
+Blog Yeah, kitt finished writing this at 13:45 on 24 May 2018"You know you aren't writing for those three people.

 "You write for the same reason your mother writes.
 You write because you need to write.
 You write because you use the words to figure things out.